THE CHEF

 DOROTHY DAY

-Soulful Kitchen launched three years ago when Laquisha started cooking professionally.
-Prior to starting her catering business, Laquisha worked in the hospitality industry for nineteen years at each level: server, prep cook, and manager, to name a few.
-In May 2019, she graduated from Ivy Tech Community College with her associate degree in Hospitality Administration, and she’s currently a member of the South Bend Regional Chamber of Commerce.
+Soulful Kitchen was established in 2017 when Laquisha embarked on her professional cooking journey.
+Prior to launching her catering business, she spent nineteen years in the hospitality industry, holding various roles such as server, prep cook, and manager.
+In May 2019, she earned an associate degree in Hospitality Administration from Ivy Tech Community College and is an active member of the South Bend Regional Chamber of Commerce.

 featured in